keilalily/fm-blog-preview-card/README.md

 ## Overview

-This project is a solution to the QR code component challenge on Frontend Mentor.
-The challenge was to build a clean, responsive QR code component that closely matches the design provided, using best practices for structure and styling.
+This project is a solution to the Blog preview card challenge on Frontend Mentor.
+The challenge was to build a clean, responsive Blog preview card component that closely matches the design provided, using best practices for structure and styling.

 - Live Demo
 [View the Live Site](https://keilalily.github.io/fm-blog-preview-card/)